JaehyeokLee-119/CPRG-MoE/README.md

 # CPRG-MoE
 This code pertains to CPRG-MoE (Contextualized Pair-Relationship Guided Mixture-of-Experts), a model designed to enhance the extraction of emotion-cause pairs in conversations while considering contextual information.
-It is inspired by the [PRG-MoE repository](https://github.com/jdjin3000/PRG-MoE).
+It is inspired by the [PRG-MoE repository](https://github.com/jdjin3000/PRG-MoE), and presented in the paper [Enhancing Emotion-Cause Pair Extraction in Conversation With Contextual Information](https://www.techrxiv.org/users/706678/articles/691900-enhancing-emotion-cause-pair-extraction-in-conversation-with-contextual-information).

 ## Dataset
 The model employs two datasets for training and evaluation: [RECCON dataset](https://github.com/declare-lab/RECCON) and the [ConvECPE dataset](https://github.com/Maxwe11y/JointEC/tree/main/Dataset)